 MigrationState.java: The migration state of the user is defined by the enumeration MigrationState.java, with the following enumerated values.

-MIGRATED
+MIGRATED - Indicating that the user has been migrated to the selected domain.

-TO_BE_MIGRATED
+TO_BE_MIGRATED – Indicating the the user needs to be migrated to the selected domain.

-DO_NOT_MIGRATE
+DO_NOT_MIGRATE – Indicating that the user has opted not to be migrated to the selected domain.

-NEW_WUSTL_USER
+NEW_IDP_USER- Indicating that the user is not registered with the caTissue application and needs to sign up.

 With this understanding of the different classes involved in the migration process, following are the sequence of events in the actual user account migration process